TopicSec/topicsec.github.io/2021-03-03-qualitative-dependency-management.md

 - **Author List**: Ivan Paschenko, Duc-Ly Vu, Fabio Massacci
 - **Link to Paper**: [here](https://www.researchgate.net/profile/Duc-Ly-Vu/publication/343403374_A_Qualitative_Study_of_Dependency_Management_and_Its_Security_Implications_To_be_appear_in_ACM_CCS_2020/links/5f4d0536a6fdcc14c5f6ef05/A-Qualitative-Study-of-Dependency-Management-and-Its-Security-Implications-To-be-appear-in-ACM-CCS-2020.pdf)
 - **Food**: caramel apples
+# Problem

+Experiments show that researchers and developers from Maven, NPM, and Android ecosystems do not often update their vulnerable software software thus exposing them to the security risks.
+So they run 25 semi-structured interviews with developers from large and small-medium companies located in nine countries, and investigated the following questions:

+RQ1: How do developers select dependencies to include into their projects, and where (if at all) does security play a role?

+RQ2: Why do developers decide to update software dependencies and how do security concerns affect their decisions?

+RQ3: Which methods, techniques, or automated analysis tools (e.g., Github Security Alerts) do developers apply while managing (vulnerable) software dependencies?

+RQ4: Which mitigations do developers apply for vulnerable dependencies with no xed version available?

+Those questions are addressed from different aspects, including dependency management and  mitigation of dependency issues, technologies/ tools for automating the software development process, and information needs and decision making during software development.

 # Findings (abridged)